Comey says Trump fired him to undermine FBI Russia investigation

 "I don't think it's for me to say whether the conversation I had with the president was an effort to obstruct.
 I took it as a very disturbing thing, very concerning," Comey testified.

 Sitting alone at a small table facing a bank of senators who fired question after question, Comey gave short, deliberative answers.
-He painted a picture of an overbearing president he did not trust and who pressured him to stop the FBI probe of Flynn.
+He painted a picture of an overbearing president who he did not trust and who pressured him to stop the FBI Flynn probe.

 Trump critics say any efforts by the president to hinder an FBI probe could amount to obstruction of justice.
-Such an offense potentially could lead to Trump being impeached, although his fellow Republicans who control Congress have shown little appetite for such a move.
+Such an offense potentially could lead to Trump being impeached by Congress, although his fellow Republicans who control the Senate and House of Representatives have shown little appetite for such a move.

+Comey did not make major new revelations about any links between Trump or his associates and Russia, an issue that has dogged the president's first months in office and distracted from his policy goals such as overhauling the U.S. healthcare system and making tax cuts.

+Nevertheless, the Russia matter likely will continue to overshadow Trump's presidency, especially as the FBI probe has already ensnared not only Flynn but also Trump's son-in-law and adviser Jared Kushner.
+Attorney General Jeff Sessions has had to recuse himself from the investigation.

 In a speech to supporters across town, Trump vowed to fight on.
 "We're under siege ... but we will come out bigger and better and stronger than ever," he said.

-NBC News reported on Thursday that Kushner was expected to meet with staff members of the Senate Intelligence Committee in mid-June.

 Comey said he felt he needed to get his account of his conversations with Trump in the public sphere in the hope it might prompt the appointment of a special counsel, which later occurred.
-Comey said he gave copies of his memo memorializing his talks with Trump to people outside the Justice Department and asked a friend to share its contents with a journalist.
+Comey said he gave copies of his memo memorializing his talks with Trump to people outside the Justice Department and "asked a friend of mine to share the content of the memo with a reporter."

-Columbia Law School professor Daniel Richman confirmed to Reuters he was the friend to whom Comey was referring.
+Comey said he shared the memo with a professor at Columbia Law School, a reference to Daniel Richman, who confirmed to Reuters he was the one Comey referred to in his testimony.

-Kasowitz said that "we will leave it to the appropriate authorities" to determine whether Comey's leak "should be investigated."
+Kasowitz said that "we will leave it the appropriate authorities" to determine whether Comey's leak "should be investigated along with all those others being investigated."

-Legal experts questioned Kasowitz's contention that Trump's private encounters with Comey should be considered privileged communications.

-Comey said he did not know if there were tapes of his conversations with Trump, but that if so, they should be released.
+Comey said he did not know if there are tapes of his conversations with Trump but said if so they should be made public.

 "Lordy, I hope there are tapes," Comey said.